Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXXII. GPResult-Analysis/README.md

 ---

 By completing this report, I ensured that all user-specific configurations were enforced correctly across domain-joined Windows clients, contributing to a secure and consistent environment.

+---

+Each image corresponds to a step described in: <br />